filecoin-project/specs/network-protocols.md

 	// ProposalCid is the cid of the StorageDealProposal object this response is for ProposalCid Cid

     // PieceConfirmation is a collection of information needed to convince the client that
     // the miner has sealed the data into a sector.
+    // Note: the miner doesnt necessarily have to have committed the sector at this point
+    // they just need to have staged it into a sector, and be committed to putting it at
+    // that place in the sector.
     PieceConfirmation PieceConfirmation

 	// Signature is a signature from the miner over the response Signature Signature